Skip to main content

 When Your Printer Goes Missing

-Got a call from mom — her printer stopped working.
+Got a call from mom: her printer stopped working.
 Should be simple, right?
-Just SSH into her Zorin laptop (Sirius-Station at 10.42.0.174) and fix the CUPS drivers.
+Connect to the workstation, check CUPS, and fix the driver path.

 Famous last words.